 Keeping your catch:

-There are new (as of 2018) regulations with respect to bass, which are as follows:
+Once again, there are new (as of 2019) regulations with respect to bass, which are as follows:

 * Minimum size remains at 42cm

 As to other species, rays, being slow to grow and to breed, need to be returned.
 Some other rare species are protected by law, like the shads and monkfish, although both are exceedingly unlikely captures.
 For all other species, minimum legal sizes are to be adhered to at all times and I'll have a tape-measure and list in my tackle-box to keep things lawful.

 We all know that fish stocks are not what they were.
 However, anglers can do their bit to help.
 Two things in particular are important: firstly we do our best to avoid catching juveniles of the species we are fishing for by upping the bait size.
 Secondly, in the specific case of mackerel we only fish for what we need: the very act of landing and handling then returning them will lead within hours to their death.
 Only catch as many mackerel as you can eat/freeze down for bait, then fish for something else instead.